tusharviradiya/Blockchain/README.md

 - **Peer-to-peer trading** : Unlike CEXs where users trade with the exchange itself, DEXs facilitate direct peer-to-peer transactions between users, eliminating the need for a central intermediary.
 - **Blockchain-based** : DEXs leverage blockchain technology to securely record and process transactions, ensuring transparency and immutability.
 - **No central authority** : No single entity controls the platform, promoting decentralization and censorship resistance.

+# Uniswap
+- Uniswap is a decentralized exchange (DEX) built on the Ethereum blockchain.
+- allowing users to swap cryptocurrencies directly with each other without relying on a central intermediary.
+- This makes it a key player in the DeFi (Decentralized Finance) ecosystem, empowering users with more control over their digital assets.

+#### Key Features
+  1. Automated Market Maker (AMM)
+  1. Community-driven
+  1. Community-driven
+  1. Open Source

+- Overall, Uniswap is a pioneering DEX offering a unique and powerful way to trade cryptocurrencies.
+While it comes with challenges, its decentralized nature, diverse functionality, and community governance make it a compelling option for many users.
+However, it's crucial to understand its features, limitations, and potential risks before engaging with the platform.